funilrys/PyTravisCI/README.rst

 Documentation as the place to be!
 ---------------------------------

 Want to know more about PyTravisCI?
-We invite you to read the documentation.
+We invite you to read `the documentation`_.

 Want a local copy?
 We get you covered!